 Decommissioning of nuclear reactor in Manitoba moving forward absent completion of Federal Environmental Assessment

 CELA has been granted intervenor status to appear before the Canadian Nuclear Safety Commission (CNSC).
 Using resources from the CNSC funding program, CELA staff counsel will appear on October 2 in response to the Canadian Nuclear Laboratories’ (CNL) request for a 10 year decommissioning licence for its Whiteshell laboratories site in Manitoba.
 This site is currently undergoing a federal EA, for the proposed in situ (in place) decommissioning of the Whiteshell research reactor.
-In its detailed comments to the CNSC, CELA argued it would be premature for the CNSC to grant this licence, prior to a final decision on the merits of the federal EA.
+In detailed comments to the CNSC, CELA argued it would be premature for the CNSC to grant this licence, prior to a final decision on the merits of the federal EA.
 CELA has requested the CNSC only grant a one-year licence extension for CNL’s Whiteshell site.

 News and activities

 Canada’s new Impact Assessment Act came into force on August 28, 2019, and establishes new requirements for evaluating certain “designated projects” (e.g. mines, pipelines, disposal facilities for radioactive waste, etc.) that may affect areas of federal interest.
 CELA has prepared an updated briefing note about the legislation, and CELA continues to undertake public legal education and outreach activities to explain how the Act will work in practice.

 47 Groups Call for Toronto to Declare a Climate Emergency